Derrick56007/dart_websockets/README.md

   @override
   void handleSocketStart(HttpRequest req, ServerWebSocket socket) {
-    // declare the messages to listen to
+    // when a socket connects to the server we declare the messages to listen to

-    // here we are listening for the message 'ping'
+    socket // listening for the message 'ping' ..on('ping', (data) => onPing(socket, data));

-    socket //
-      ..on('ping', (data) => onPing(socket, data));

     // onPing will be called and passed data whenever the 'ping' message is received }